qiang-yi/GEOG476/assignment/lec10_assignment_MapBox.md

 3. Choose **Fonts**.
 4. Select **Roboto Black**.
 This will return the only layer in which this font is being used, **state-label**.
 5. Click on state-label, then click on **Font**.
 Change the font to `Roboto Condensed Bold`.

 <img src="../lecture/images/anim19.gif" width="1000">

-6. Click all values in the filter.
+6. Click on **Filter layers** again, and repeat this process for the font `Roboto Regular`, which you will change to `Roboto Medium`.
-7. Click on **Filter layers** again, and repeat this process for the font `Roboto Regular`, which you will change to `Roboto Medium`.
+y.
+Click all values in the filter.

 <img src="../lecture/images/anim20.gif" width="1000">